alebld/gowin-applemidi-synth/README.md

 ## Development

 The project is still a work in progress.
-At the moment, .
 What remains to do:
 - Better implementation of the AppleMIDI protocol (e.g. at the moment the synchronization between the devices is not really implemented).
 - Full support of the MIDI messages (now only note on and note off without velocity are used)
 - Refactoring of most parts of the code which at the moment are not very readable.